bmartin042503/avallama/README.md

 2. Open the installer and go through the setup steps.
 3. Once installed, you can run the application from the Start Menu.

+To uninstall, remove it through the `Apps > Installed apps` page in Settings, or navigate to the installation directory and run unins000.exe.

-*Note*: AvallamaSetup.exe is for installing Avallama on x86-64 based Windows systems, there is currently no support for Arm64.
+**Note**: AvallamaSetup.exe is for installing Avallama on x86-64 based Windows systems, there is currently no support for Arm64.

 ### macOS